nubmir/foow/Readme.md

 **Endpoint** : **PATCH /api/order/rating**

-Summary : to give rating on food that already ordered
+Summary : to give rating on food that already ordered and auto-update on rating food tables

 Request :